chuckberrry/cds-event-monitoring/README.md

 # CDS Event Monitoring Plugin

 The Event Monitoring Plugin provides a robust event monitoring service capable of hooking into multiple topics and storing event data in a database table.
 It exposes this data through a CDS service that users can extend as needed.
+This is perfect if you want to keep track of your event data and need retry/resend functionalities.
 For an example of how to use this package, refer to the testProject folder of the github repository.

 ## Table of Content